Belonging

 Coming soon, please check back

-Mindfulness Self-Compassion and How to Make Friends with Yourself: Presented by C.A.L.M (Center for Authentic Leadership and Mindfulness).
+A 4-week Series of Mindfulness Meditation: Presented by C.A.L.M (Center for Authentic Leadership and Mindfulness).
 Everyday experiences can seem increasingly demanding, whether it be dealing with the day-to-day grind, life struggles, or confronting one’s own self-doubt.
-Developing a practice of mindful self-compassion can help us respond to ourselves and others with kindness rather than self-judgment, and to recognize that imperfection is part of the shared human experience.
+Developing a practice of mindful self-compassion can help us respond to change, ourselves and others with kindness rather than self-judgment, and to recognize that imperfection is part of the shared human experience.

-Join Andrea Malouf and SLCC Employee Wellness for a 4-week series of mindfulness self-compassion, resilience and joy.
-In this course, we’ll explore the three pillars of compassion: mindfulness, self-compassion and common humanity.
-By the end, you will have gained practical tools to develop an ongoing mindfulness meditation practice of your own.
+Join Katerina Salini, Andrea Malouf, and SLCC Employee Wellness for a 4-week Series of Mindfulness self-compassion, Resilience and Joy.
+In this course, we’ll explore the three pillars of compassion: mindfulness, self-forgiveness and common humanity.
+By the end, you will have gained practical tools to develop an ongoing mindfulness practice of your own.
+By the end, you will walk away with practical tools to start (or re-start) a mindfulness meditation practice of your own that you can apply in your daily life.

 All employees at any experience level are welcome.
 Space is limited!